 The Carlson TSI index is used as a measurement of lake productivity based on Secchi readings, Chlorophyll a, and Total Phosphorus.
-According to the Carlson TSI ratings, Cordy Lake can be considered an Oligotrophic to slightly Mesotrophic lake, indicative of a low to moderately productive lake, while East Lake scored in the Mesotrophic to slightly Eutrophic range, indicative of greater productivity.
+According to the Carlson TSI ratings, Sweetwater Lake can be considered an Oligotrophic to slightly Mesotrophic lake, indicative of a low to moderately productive lake.
 (ICLP, 2006)